flo-compbio/2016-python-gene-expression-workshop/README.rst

 This repository contains data and Jupyter notebooks for the `2016 "Gene Expression Analysis in Python" workhop`__.

-To `view the workshop notebooks online`__ (including interactive figures), follow the link and browse to the corresponding module.
+To `read the notebooks of each module online`__ (including interactive figures), follow the link and browse to the folder for the corresponding module.

 __ workshop_
 __ nbviewer_